TalTech-HPC-Centre/taltech-hpc-docs/docs/software/nwchem.md

 task dft energy
 ```

 NWChem is well suited for large system calculations or molecular dynamics simulations with subsequent calculation of system properties.
-Example of an input ([job_MD.nw](/software/attachments/job_MD.nw)) for MD simulation with subsequent calculation of dipole moment every 10 steps.
+An example of an input ([job_MD.nw](/software/attachments/job_MD.nw)) for MD simulation with subsequent calculation of dipole moment every 10 steps.

-More about NWChem input can be found at [NWChem manual](https://nwchemgit.github.io/Home.html).
+More about NWChem input can be found in the [NWChem manual](https://nwchemgit.github.io/Home.html).

-### Running NWChem jobs
+### Running NWChem Jobs

 NWChem input files are executed by the command `nwchem`.
-This command is usually placed in slurm script.
+This command is usually placed in a slurm script.

-### Single core & parallel calculations
+### Single Core & Parallel Calculations

-NWChem jobs can be calculated on one thread, in parallel on one node or using several nodes at once.
-Depending on the size of job, the corresponding parameters must be modified in slurm file:
+NWChem jobs can be calculated on one thread, in parallel on one node, or using several nodes at once.
+Depending on the size of the job, the corresponding parameters must be modified in the slurm file:

 ```bash
 #SBATCH --ntasks=6
 #SBATCH --nodes=1
 ```

-Below is given an example of `slurm` script for NWChem parallel run on 1 node and 6 threads with allocated memory of 3 GB:
+Below is an example of a `slurm` script for an NWChem parallel run on 1 node and 6 threads with allocated memory of 3 GB:

 ```bash
 #!/bin/bash